StSenf/starwars/README.md

 # Angular multi projects project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9 and Node version 20.10.0.

 ## About